N-A-D/Rift/README.md

 The library is capable of fast iterations over entities as it caches them based on a system's search criteria (component type lists).
 The library makes use of sparse integer sets to cache entities with certain components.
 For more information about sparse integer sets visit https://programmingpraxis.com/2012/03/09/sparse-sets/

-Parallelized execution of a system's transformation function is possible with the `rift::EntityManager::par_for_entities_with` member.
-Use of this member function is subject to certain preconditions (see the conditions below).
+Parallel transformations are possible with the `rift::EntityManager::par_for_entities_with` member.
+Use of this function is subject to certain preconditions (see them below).
 Moreover, its use requires a C++17 conformant compiler in order to utilize the parallel version of `std::for_each`.

 **Preconditions:**
-A system's transformation function must satisfy these conditions *before* it is submitted with a call to `rift::EntityManager::par_entities_with`:
+A system transformation must satisfy these conditions *before* it is submitted with a call to `rift::EntityManager::par_entities_with`:
 1. Does not make any calls to `rift::EntityManager::create_entity` or `rift::EntityManager::create_copy_of`.
 1. Does not make any calls to `rift::EntityManager::update`.
 1. Does not make any calls to any of `rift::Entity::destroy`, `rift::Entity::add`, `rift::Entity::replace`, `rift::Entity::remove`, and `rift::Entity::get` (multiple writes).
-1. Does not modify component(s) other entities depend on.

 **NOTE:** Failure to comply with the aforementioned conditions **will** result in undefined behaviour.